Configuring Your Account

 How does this impact my Sprout reporting?

-Additionally, all legacy Post Impressions metrics and 3-second unique video view metrics that were available for Facebook with Sprout’s Premium Analytics add-on, will no longer be supported by Facebook’s API starting June 15, 2026.
+Additionally, all legacy Page-Level Post Impressions metrics and 3-second unique video view metrics available with Sprout’s Premium Analytics add-on, will no longer be supported by Facebook’s API starting June 15, 2026.

 What metrics will be deprecated without replacement?